MicrosoftDocs/SupportArticles-docs/support/sql/performance/understand-resolve-blocking.md

       To avoid this situation, do not perform large batch write operations or index creation or maintenance operations during busy hours on OLTP systems.
 If possible, perform such operations during periods of low activity.

-6. Blocking Caused by an Orphaned Connection
+6. Blocking caused by an orphaned connection

-   If the client application traps or the client workstation is restarted, the network session to the server may not be immediately canceled under some conditions.
+   This is a common problem scenario.
+If the client application stops or the client workstation is restarted, or there is a batch-aborting error, the network session to the server may not be immediately canceled under some conditions.
+This can occur if the application does not rollback the transaction in the application's CATCH or FINALLY blocks.

+   In this scenario, while the execution of a SQL batch has been canceled, the SQL connection and transaction are left open by the application.
 From the SQL Server instance's perspective, the client still appears to be present, and any locks acquired may still be retained.

    **Resolution**:

+   The best way to prevent this condition is by improving application error handling, especially for unexpected terminations.
+Consider also the use of `SET XACT_ABORT ON` for the connection, or in any stored procedures that begin transactions and are not cleaning up following an error.
+In the event of a run-time error, this setting will abort any open transactions and return control to the client.
+For more information, review [SET XACT_ABORT (Transact-SQL)](/sql/t-sql/statements/set-xact-abort-transact-sql).

-   If the client application has disconnected without appropriately cleaning up its resources, you can terminate the SPID by using the `KILL` command.
+   To resolve an orphaned connection of a client application that has disconnected without appropriately cleaning up its resources, you can terminate the SPID by using the `KILL` command.
 For reference, see [KILL (Transact-SQL)](/sql/t-sql/language-elements/kill-transact-sql).

    The `KILL` command takes the SPID value as input.
 For example, to kill SPID 9, issue the following command: